 Jason’s lampent finally gets into position to attack, sending a splash of blue fire at the ghostly marowak at the same time as another Shadow Ball hits it from Haku’s haunter, and as Blue is about to order another attack to follow up the marowak just… melts, disappearing without a trace as the floor twists the same way the wall did when it appeared.

-In the silence that follows, Blue can hear the stomp of boots as the others rush to join them, and he hears Haku say, “Did we kill it?” just as he looks up at him and sees something drop from the ceiling in the corner of his eye, seemingly far away but in reality just above Gale.
+In the silence that follows, Blue can hear the stomp of boots as the others rush to join them.
+“Did we kill it?”
+Haku asks, and Blue turns to him just in time to see something drop from the ceiling in the corner of his eye, seemingly far away but in reality just above Gale.